cubonetwork/cubo-ui/README.md

 ### Tasks

-- `npm start`: run all tasks and initialize watch for changes and a server
+- `npm start`: run all tasks, initialize watch for changes and a starts a server
-- `npm run build`: run all production tasks create a `dist` folder to deploy
+- `npm run build`: run all production tasks and create a `dist` folder to deploy
-- `npm run lint`: lint javascript and css
+- `npm run lint`: lint for javascript and css
 - `npm run fix`: command to fix all eslint errors
-- `npm run deploy`: run all tasks to build and deploy on gh-pages
+- `npm run deploy`: run all build tasks and deploy on gh-pages

 ## License